rigetti/pyquil/CONTRIBUTING.md

 ### Style Guidelines

-We use [ruff]() to enforce lint and formatting requireements as part of CI.
+We use [ruff](https://docs.astral.sh/ruff/) to enforce lint and formatting requirements as part of CI.
 You can run these tests yourself locally by running `make check-style` (to check for violations of the linting rules) and `make check-format` (to see if `ruff` would reformat the code) in the top-level directory of the repository.
 If you aren't presented with any errors, then that means your code satisfies all